We may earn commission from affiliate links →

 Take Plenty Of Insta-Worthy Snaps Of Oia

-A little earlier, I mentioned that famous landscape that everyone has seen on a picture and everyone adores – that is actually Oia and its famous whitewashed scenery.
+A little earlier, I mentioned that famous landscape that everyone has seen on a picture and adores– Oia and its famous whitewashed scenery.
 During the winter months, you’ll be able to take photographs of your own that don’t have random people walking in front of them or the back of some man’s head you’ve never met before!

 Oia isn’t as busy as Fira, but it is a wonderfully laid-back place to visit for the day.
 The town is also full of steps and hills, thanks to the volcanic landscape, and these are far easier to navigate when the weather isn’t scorching hot.